 - Chain The chain where the residue is located. - Residue The amino acid code for the residue. - Position The numerical position of the residue on the sequence. - Accessibility The solvent accessibility of a residue.
-Possible values are Surface, Core, or Boundary. - Substitute A drop-down menu from which you can choose a different amino acid residue for the position.
-The selection made in this menu will replace the original residue for that row. - Variant After choosing a Substitute residue, this column will display an automatically-generated name for the variant.
-The name consists of the original residue, its position, and the substitute residue, in that order.
+Possible values are Surface, Core, or Boundary. - Substitute A drop-down menu from which you can choose a different amino acid residue or set of residues for the position.
+The selection made in this menu will replace the original residue for that row.
+If you selected Create a specific variant on the Workflow screen, menu options will include only individual amino acid codes.